 Smart Home is one of the buzzwords in the last decade, but what exactly does it mean?
 A Smart Home refers to a home where certain electrical & electronic appliances are connected to the Internet, otherwise known as the Internet of Things (IoT) devices.
-These could be everything from light bulbs that turn on to your voice command to smart security cameras that give you live feed of your home on a mobile application.
+These could be everything from light bulbs that turn on to your voice command to smart security cameras that give you a live feed of your home on a mobile application.

 Possibilities with a smart home are many; voice control through Artificial intelligence-powered voice assistants such as Apple Siri, Google Assistant, Amazon Alexa, or Samsung Bixby, automating actions, such as having your window shades open to the morning sun & turning on the water heater to prepare your bath while playing your favourite music.
 With geo-based automation, your home can know when you are away or coming back home and change your thermostat reading to save energy.
-A smart home makes your life effortless & convenient and helps you focus on doing things that you love such as reading a book to your little daughter, learning a new language, working on a passion project.
+A smart home makes your life effortless & convenient and helps you focus on doing things that you love such as reading a book to your little one, learning a new language or working on a passion project.

 What is a Smart Home?

-In short, a smart home is any home with electrical or electronic devices that can be controlled remotely using smart devices or respond to the pre-set conditions like time-based schedules, geo-based triggers, or sensors output.
+In short, a smart home is any home with electrical or electronic devices that can be controlled remotely using smart devices or respond to pre-set conditions like time-based schedules, geo-based triggers, or sensors output.

 IoT or smart devices can also be controlled using voice commands.
 With wireless smart home devices, getting your home automated is not an expensive affair.
 A single room or a complete condo; you can customize the system to your requirements with wireless devices.